SidharthArya/SidharthArya/AWESOME-STARS.md

 ## JavaScript

+- [facebook/react-native](https://github.com/facebook/react-native) - A framework for building native applications using React
 - [react-boilerplate/react-boilerplate](https://github.com/react-boilerplate/react-boilerplate) - :fire: A highly scalable, offline-first foundation with the best developer experience and a focus on performance and best practices.
 - [electron-react-boilerplate/electron-react-boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate) - A Foundation for Scalable Cross-Platform Apps
 - [jhen0409/react-native-debugger](https://github.com/jhen0409/react-native-debugger) - The standalone app based on official debugger of React Native, and includes React Inspector / Redux DevTools